RapiWapu/RapiWapu/README.md

 ## 🎨 Fun Facts
 - 🐾 I’m still in high school, but already coding my way toward big dreams
 - 💥 Sometimes my code works, and I have no idea why
-- 🧩 I learn best by breaking things (intentionally… sometimes)
+- 💻🔥 I break my code a lot, but hey — that’s how I learn!
-- 💻 Dark mode is my safe place
+- ⚫ Dark mode is my safe place
+- 🌱💬 I don’t have many friends at school who are into programming like me, so I’m hoping to find some here — people I can learn from and grow together with.

 ---